To book Alan Chambers MBE please contact your JLA Agent.

 The former Royal Marine (aka The Arctic Tractor) led the first unsupported UK expedition from Canada to the geographic North Pole.
-After taking disaffected children to Africa in The Hottest Classroom On Earth, the Fastest Classroom and the Wettest Classroom followed for Channel 4.
-He’s also written a book with Lewis Moody.
-In his presentations Alan emphasises the need to question norms, build 100% trust and make decisions based on the facts.
-He also advocates leading from behind.
+After taking disaffected British children to African classrooms with Channel 4, Alan showed us the method to making good with a book: Lead Yourself To Success.
+In presentations he emphasises the need to question norms, build total trust and make decisions purely based on the facts.
+Alan also advocates leading from behind.

 Alan Chambers served with the Royal Marines in the most extreme climates, from the Arctic to the desert, the jungle and remote mountain ranges.
 Then, after years of planning, preparation and fundraising, he led the first British team to walk without any support services from Canada to the Geographic North Pole.